-The editorial policy plans to make this definitely a KIWANIS magazine, not just another general magazine to compete with many commercial publications.
-The general articles, contributed by prominent writers, deal with subjects related to the objects and objectives of the organization and obviously cover a wide range of service and leadership activities, current social and governmental affairs, international relations, especially between Canada and the United States, etc.
+The editorial policy aims to make this definitely a KIWANIS magazine, not just another general magazine to compete with many commercial publications.
+The general articles deal with subjects related to the objects and objectives of the organization and obviously cover a wide range of service and leadership activities, current social and governmental problems, international relations, especially between Canada and the United States, etc.

 Certain regular features are to be found in each issue.
-These include editorials and "My Personal Page" by Roe Fulkerson.
-Another feature consists of the book review section, written by a well-known reviewer.
-"Kiwanis in Action" depicts each month outstanding club and district activities, personals concerning members, etc. The magazine also carries authorized notices and editorials concerning the work of the organization.
+These include editorials and "My Personal Page" by Roe Fukerson.
+Another feature consists of The Question Box devoted to pertinent Kiwanis questions and answers.
+There are also sections devoted each month to club and to district activities with illustrations, to personals concerning members, etc. The magazine also carries authorized notices and editorials concerning the work of the organization.